-Plot both the ice age and the gas age as a function of depth (These instructions are for PC computers, instructions may be slightly different if using a Mac): first select the entire ice age column by clicking on the "B" at the top of it, then hold down the control key, and then select the gas age column by clicking on the "E" at the top.
-Once both are selected, click on the "Insert" tab, and insert a line graph (upper left graph, without markers).
-Now, right click on the graph and click "select data."
-Edit the x values by clicking the button that says "edit" below "horizontal category".
-You will need to specify the numbers themselves, not the whole column.
-The formula for the X values for both series should look like this: =Vostok!$A$3:$A$196.
-Now click "OK", then click OK again to generate the graph.
-Give your chart appropriate labels for the title and axes - axes labels and titles can be found under the "Layout" tab.
+Plot both the ice age and the gas age as a function of depth.
+To do this: first, select the entire depth column by clicking on the "A" at the top of it, then hold down the control key (command on Macs) and select the ice age column by clicking on the "B" at the top, and then hold down the control key (command on Macs) and select the gas age column by clicking on the "E" at the top.
+Once all three columns are selected, click on the "Insert" tab, and insert a "Scatter with Straight Lines" plot.
+Now, right click on the graph and click "Select Data."
+Change series names to "Ice Age" and "Gas Age," respectively.
+Now click "OK" to generate the graph.
+Give your chart appropriate labels for the title and axes and also add a legend: axes labels, titles, and legends can be found under the "Chart Design" tab.
 Be sure to label the appropriate units.
 If you don't know what they should be, then re-read this lab again from the beginning.
 You should always know what you are graphing and why!

 The temperature of the environment when the ice or sediment in a core was deposited can be estimated using isotopes of hydrogen or oxygen.
 The Vostok record is most complete for the hydrogen isotopes, but the concepts of understanding how the isotope-temperature relationship works is easier with oxygen.
 In addition, oxygen can be used to determine temperatures from ocean sediment cores as well.